Purge Varnish Cache when post content on your site is modified.

 X-Purge-Method in the header with a value of regex.
 If your Varnish server doesn't doesn't understand the wildcard, you can configure it to check for the header.

-This is a beyond this plugin question in a way, since I don't offer any Varnish Config help.
+This is a question beyond the support of plugin.
+I don't offer any Varnish Config help due to resources.
 I will say this, you absolutely must have PURGE set up in your VCL.
 This is still supported in Varnish v3, though may not be set up by default.
 Also, here are some links to other people who use this plugin and have made public their VCLs:

 All of these VCLs work with this plugin.